Spilled Water on Hard Drive? Guide to Water Damage Recovery

 October 15, 2024

-IMMEDIATE ACTIONS: What NOT To Do With a Wet Hard Drive (CRITICAL!)
+Critical First Steps: What NOT To Do With a Wet Hard Drive

-Your only safe immediate actions are to remove it from the liquid (if submerged), gently dab external moisture off the outside casing only with a lint-free cloth (without tilting excessively), and keep it powered OFF.
+The only safe immediate actions are: remove the drive from liquid (if submerged), gently dab external moisture from the casing with a lint-free cloth (minimal tilting), and keep it powered OFF.

-Understanding the Damage: Why Liquid is So Destructive to Hard Drives
+Understanding the Damage: Why Liquid Affects Hard Drives

 Liquid intrusion causes damage through several mechanisms: